 Richard McLean • Echuca • Moama • Myrniong • Lorne

 St Anne’s Vineyard – International Growth

-Looking to grow their exporting capabilities to take advantage of expanding wine markets in Asia, Victorian wine producer St Anne’s Vineyard turned to the Victorian Government’s Grow Your Business (GYB) program for assistance.
+Looking to grow their exporting capabilities to take advantage of expanding wine markets in Asia, Victorian wine producer St Anne’s Vineyard turned to the Victorian Government for assistance.

 St Anne’s Vineyard is a state-of-the-art wine producer, encompassing vineyards in nine locations and producing more than four million litres of award winning reds, whites and rosé a year.
 Together with his sister Anne, Richard McLean presides over an ever-expanding business that includes four cellar door outlets, a restaurant and function centre and even retail outlets.

 “We’re a proud family business that stretches back to the early 1970s.
 However, we have always mainly focussed on the domestic market and wanted to expand our export opportunities. “

 The Free Trade Agreement, a lower Australian dollar and the rapid expansion of the North Asian wine markets mean this is an opportune time for Australian wine producers to expand their operations.
 But Richard and Anne were unfamiliar with export processes, lacked an international distribution network and didn’t know how to best select target markets to focus on for export.